 Organize speeches and time them accordingly.
 Usually once people sit down to eat and have gotten food into them is the appropriate time to do some brief speeches.
 Keep things light, as the mood for your party should be carefree and fun, not work related!

-In four steps, your party can really be that simple to plan.
+In five steps, your party can really be that simple to plan.
 As long as you’ve got the basics covered, your employees will be happy to be apart of anything that has some good food, good music, and holiday cheer.

 Need help planning your next holiday event?
 Our team of experts will take the hassle of planning your next event off your hands!